openstack/nova/doc/source/devref/filter_scheduler.rst

   image properties contained in the instance.
 * |AvailabilityZoneFilter| - filters hosts by availability zone.
 It passes hosts matching the availability zone specified in the instance properties.
-* |ComputeCapabilityFilter| - checks that the capabilities provided by the host compute service satisfy any extra specifications associated with the instance type (that have no scope, see |TrustedFilter| for details).
+* |ComputeCapabilitiesFilter| - checks that the capabilities provided by the host compute service satisfy any extra specifications associated with the instance type.
 It passes hosts that can create the specified instance type.

+  The extra specifications can have a scope at the beginning of the key string of a key/value pair.
+The scope format is "scope:key" and can be nested, i.e. key_string := scope:key_string.
+Example like "capabilities:cpu_info: features" is valid scope format.
+A key string without any ':' is non-scope format.
+Each filter defines it's valid scope, and not all filters accept non-scope format.

   The extra specifications can have an operator at the beginning of the value string of a key/value pair.
 If there is no operator specified, then a